ODEX-TOS/tos-wiki/v0.5.0/Using TOS/Booting into TOS.md

   "body": "Depending on the type of usb port/key the bootup sequence can take longer.
 Since older usb's are rather slow."
 }
 [/block]
 When using the awesome edition you will be presented with a tutorial.
 It is recommended that you follow this tutorial to the letter.
-For more information about our `awesome` edition please visit the navigation section
+For more information about our `awesome` edition please visit the navigation section.
+[block:callout]
+{
+  "type": "warning",
+  "title": "When ready to install",
+  "body": "Open up a terminal (mod+Enter) and type in tos c.
+This will start the installer" }
+[/block]